 The virus that causes COVID-19 can land on surfaces.
 People can become infected if they then touch these surfaces and further touch their mouth, nose, or eyes.

-The most effective and reliable way to prevent surface infection is to wash your hands regularly with water and soap, or you can use an alcohol-based hand sanitizer.
-Cleaning and then disinfecting surfaces can also minimize the risk of infection.
+The most effective and reliable way to prevent surface infection is to wash your hands regularly with water and soap or use an alcohol-based hand sanitizer.

 Additionally, recent studies have revealed that the novel coronavirus can stay in the air for up to three hours, live on surfaces like cardboard for up to 24 hours, and on stainless steel and plastic for up to three days.

-What you Need to Know About Surface Viruses
+What You Need to Know About Surface Viruses

 According to experts, viruses, in many ways, are not alive outside of their hosts.
 “This means that viruses, novel coronaviruses or otherwise, do little to household items other than slowly decompose.